Search icon

 Japan's Mt.
 Fuji finally got its snowcap back on Wednesday | Image: AP

-Tokyo: Mount Fuji in Japan's Shizouka received its iconic snowcap early Wednesday, over a month later than usual, setting a 130-year record for most-delayed snowfall.
+Tokyo: Mount Fuji in Japan's Shizouka received its iconic snowcap early Wednesday, over a month later than usual, setting a 130-year record for the most-delayed snowfall.

 Kiryu said it is too early to attribute this year’s late snowcap to global warming, pointing out that Mt.
 Fuji's first snow last year also fell in early October.
-He ded, “I think we need to examine data for a longer period of time to make any conclusion.”
+He added, “I think we need to examine data for a longer period of time to make any conclusion.”

 A symbol of Japan, Mt.
 Fuji, or "Fujisan," was once a site of pilgrimage.
 Its snow-capped peak and nearly symmetrical slopes have inspired countless works of art, including Katsushika Hokusai’s famous Thirty-six Views of Mount Fuji.